wootguy/wootguy/README.md

 ## Server Plugins

 See these [Angelscript](https://steamcommunity.com/sharedfiles/filedetails/?id=605607881) and [Metamod](https://github.com/wootguy/metamod-p/blob/master/README.md) guides for general plugin installation instructions.
 Most of these plugins have additional instructions to follow.

+2024/12/09: Some of these repos are confusing now because I was beginning to port everything to metamod.
+I never finished any of those ports.
+Use angelscript where available.

 | Repository | Plugin Type | Description |
 | --- | --- | --- |